eformat/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img src="img/ocpvirt-dashboard.png"/>

 **Please don't try and create any virtual machines just yet, we'll get to that shortly.
-We have to set up Storage and Networking first.**
+First, we need to set up Storage and Networking...**